jlamanna/coconut_delivery/README.md

 Write a python program that takes in an input file [flight_paths](flight_paths.txt) to plan out the optimal sequence of jet streams the swallow should fly on to minimize his energy consumption throughout the entire flight.
 All integers in the input file are non-negative.
 As output, print out the mininum total energy and a list of tuples denoting the jet streams’ endpoints.

 For example, given this [sample](sample_paths.txt), the minimum total energy needed to fly all 24 miles is 352 energy units, and the optimal sequence of jet streams is [(0,5), (6,11), (14,17), (19,24)].

+---

+### Solution Notes ###

+The Coconut Delivery problem can be characterized as a single pair, shortest path problem on a directed, acyclic graph.
+This problem can be solved in several different ways using graph algorithms.
+The current source contains an implementation using a simple BFS-like traversal and also using Dijkstra's algorithm.
+Another algorithm to solve this problem is A\*.

+The program can be executed as follows:
+	./coconut_delivery.py [paths file]

+If "paths file" is omitted, the program will try to load flight\_paths in the current directory.